After a second extended city break in Amsterdam, Liz and her husband are keen to share tips they picked up along the way

 After spending several hours on a drizzly day visiting museums and dodging the rain, we came out of the Canal Museum, intent on heading to the nearby Bible Museum.
-An open boat had just moored up at a jetty nearby and my husband soon got into a conversation with a crew member.
+An open boat had just moored up at a jetty nearby and my husband got into conversation with a crew member.
 The weather could have gone either way, but before I knew it the opportunity to rest our feet and the lure of an all-inclusive bar (soft drinks, beer, and wine) was too tempting and we gratefully took our seats.

 There were only 3 other passengers.
-Before long the rain started again.
+The rain soon started again.
 I thought we were in for a soggy experience.
-But we didn't need the umbrellas for long and the weather brightened up.
+But we did not need the umbrellas for long and the weather brightened up.
 The crew were excellent.
 There was a good commentary and they were quick to answer any questions.

-After a while, I noticed that 2 of the other passengers were getting quite giggly.
+After a while, I noticed that 2 of the passengers were getting giggly.
 At first, I assumed that they had taken advantage of the free bar to excess.
 Then their companion explained that they wanted 'to go back to the coffee shop* again'.
 The crew warned against a return visit, explaining that taking another drug dose would make them very unwell.
-I wonder if they took the advice.
-We'll never know, as their circuit ended a little further on and we completed the trip on our own.
+I wonder if they heeded the advice.
+We shall never know, as their circuit ended a little further on and we completed the trip on our own.

-As a result, we had the pick of the seats, excellent bar service, and enjoyed a trip around the canal ring, the River Amstel to the Hermitage, and the University.
-We saw parts of the city that we hadn't seen before, all from a water perspective.
+As a result, we had the pick of the seats, excellent bar service, and enjoyed a trip around the canal ring and the River Amstel, going to the Hermitage and the University.
+We saw parts of the city from the water that we had not seen before.
 It was a great way to take a break and take the load off our feet.